celineguler/myblog/_posts/2023-09-02-capitalism.md

 ![pill](/myblog/images/pillguy.png)

-Shkreli actually claims that he's an *altruistic*, while people generally agree that he's a *douche*.
-So what are these claims refer to?
-That not being an altruistic or generally not being a genorious person makes you a douche?
-So that's what shkreli try to point out, genoriousity shouldn't beat logic.
-Even for some oppositers who defines Shkreli as endairing now.
-Which is also false ain't?
-And that slander comes from just him talking about music and entitlement.

 Martin Shkreli has faced jail cause of raising the price of a life-saving drug, for his alleged greed for profit.
 I believe this is a daring enterprise for redefining a new type of service.
 Not many can deny that it encourages people to discover new ways and expand their understandings on how they should use and support their portfolio.
 It improves beneficial capitalist frames --- not the ones like "world peace is not profitable" or "government is good until is bad" but more free, more subjective and more creative frames like "smart people should win, even if they are selfish pricks."